evs-chris/node-postgres-gen-migrate/README.md

 ### `down target`

 The `down` command runs backward through migrations including the given target, where the target is required.
 If the target is an integer `n`, then `n` migrations will be backed down.
-If the target is a 14-digit timestamp, then the migrations will be run backward to the nearest migration on or after the timestamp.
+If the target is a 14-digit timestamp, then the migrations will be run backward to the nearest migration on or before the timestamp.

 ## Configuration